Welcome to 2023-24 New Hampshire Freshwater Fishing

 Also thanks to our Public Boat Access Program, guided by the Public Water Access Advisory Board, or PWAAB, there are more than 140 Fish and Game boat launch sites around the state.
 Construction and maintenance of these facilities is supported in part by the federal Sport Fish Restoration Program, as is our stocking program.

-So thanks for your support, stay safe, and have a great time fishing in the Granite State!
+So thanks for your support, stay safe, and we’ll see you on the water.